bhyunyi/RNA-Sequencing-Analysis-Pipeline/README.md

 - sbatch Run_Kallisto_pseudobam.sbatch -sample mysamplename -index indexname

 These sbatch calls need to be run for each sample raw data file within the experiment.

+## Part 1B: Finding Fragment Length and Standard Deviation for Single-End Read Analysis:

+The "find_fragment_length.sbatch" takes an input of a raw data fastq file from a single-end RNA-sequencing experiment.
+This script utilizes Salmon to align the raw data to an existing Salmon index.
+The script then takes the fragment length output file (fld.gz) and calculates the mean fragment length and standard deviation for the experiment.
+These values can be used for the "Run_Kallisto_pseudobam.sbatch" when single-end experiment raw data files need to be pseudoaligned using Kallisto.
+This script only needs to be run on one raw data file per sequencing experiment.

+Change the following lines in “find_fragment_length.sbatch” based on the RNA sequencing experiment and location of the raw data and Salmon index.

+Line 15: --overlay /path/to/environment/envir.ext3:ro \
+- Input the path to the singularity overlay environment that is needed to run this script.

+Line 31: cd /path/to/frag_length/output/
+- Input the path to where the fragment length outputs should go.

+Line 36: -r /path/to/Raw_data/${sample}.fastq.gz \
+- Input the path to the location of the raw data fastq file.

 ## Part 2: Performing Differential Expression Analysis and Visualization of Results: